MitchBurt/pokemon-showdown/data/FORMES.md

 Not formes
 ----------

-Alcremie garnishes and Spinda spot patterns aren't considered formes by the games themselves.
+Spinda spot patterns aren't considered formes by the games themselves.
 PS doesn't support them at all.

 Dynamax and Gigantamax are not considered formes by the games themselves.
 PS implements them correctly in the simulator as volatile statuses, but does have dex entries for Gigantamax Pokémon (treating them as in-battle formes) to make their sprites easier to access, and to make Gigantamax-capable Pokémon easier to select in the teambuilder.